Glowrare/Hero-FInder/README.md

 # Hero-FInder
-A simple Vue App created using SuperheroAPI
+HeroFinder App is a simple Vue App created using [SuperheroAPI](https://superheroapi.com/).